APNIC-Labs/draft-kskroll-sentinel/README.md

-   This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is strongly preferred if configurations of DNSSEC-validating resolvers enabled this mechanism by default, allowing for configuration directives to disable this mechanism if desired.
+   This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is strongly preferred if configurations of DNSSEC-validating resolvers enabled this mechanism by default, allowing for local configuration directives to disable this mechanism if desired.